darkreader/darkreader.org/src/blog/posts/v5-survey.md

     <img src="/images/v5-survey.webp" alt="Dark Reader design sketches" />
 </figure>

-Just answer a few questions with pre-defined answers.
+Just answer a few questions with pre-defined responses.
 **There is a chance to propose a new feture!**
 After the completion please click **Submit**.